Wonder why you’re not getting great job applicants? You might want to take a closer look at how you write your job descriptions.

 Jaynine Howard, founder and career strategist at JJ Howard & Associates, recommends being upfront about salary in a job description.
 Many applicants will turn down an offer at the last minute after being informed of the pay, she added.
 Clearing this up from the start will prevent you and your applicants from wasting time.

-Michael Lan, senior resume consultant at Resume Writer Direct, recommends including application directions that contain a specific call to action.
-Whether it’s to email a specific person, leave a phone message or include a code word in their cover letter, asking applicants to do something extra can help you quickly narrow down your interview pool.
+Michael Lan, senior resume consultant at Resume Writer Direct, recommends including application directions that contain a specific CTA.
+Whether it’s to email a specific person, leave a phone message or include a code word in their cover letter, asking applicants to do something extra can help you narrow down your interview pool quickly.

-A clear call to action like this “serves as a built-in screening process, as you will be able to weed out applicants who are not able to follow directions and demonstrate a clear lack of attention to detail,” Lan said.
+A clear CTA like this “serves as a built-in screening process as you will be able to weed out applicants who are not able to follow directions and demonstrate a clear lack of attention to detail,” Lan said.

-When you write your job description, you’ll want to use a tone that represents your company’s brand, said Joseph Terach, co-founder of Resume Deli.
+When you write your job description, you’ll want to use a tone that represents your company’s brand, said Joseph Terach, a director at American Express.
 For instance, if you’re searching for creative employees, make your job post quirky and amusing.
-Detail-oriented tech employees, on the other hand, may do better with concrete lists of necessary skills.
+Meanwhile, detail-oriented tech employees may do better with concrete lists of necessary skills.

 Since many people are distracted and rushed, they will likely respond better to listings that are easy to read or scan, especially on mobile devices.
 Don’t overwhelm your candidates with useless information or lengthy paragraphs.

-Steve Dempsey, COO of staffing firm Aquent, recommends organizing key responsibilities with bullet points and separating sections with descriptive headers.
+Steve Dempsey, Head of People at Aquent, recommends organizing key responsibilities with bullet points and separating sections with descriptive headers.

-Finally, light humor can make candidates remember your listing and want to apply.
-Chris Mindel, marketing manager at Dexter Edward LLC, uses subtle jokes in his job descriptions.
+Light humor can make candidates remember your listing and want to apply.
+Chris Mindel, copywriter at AdsIntelligence Marketing, uses subtle jokes in his job descriptions.
 “It makes the applicant smile when they think about your company,” he said.
 “They’re more likely to apply.”

 For better readability and a higher response rate, make sure to include the important information about job duties, skills, tasks and necessary experience in the “Responsibilities” and “Requirements” lists.